8g/approx 2 tsp Dried Yeast

-Mix together the sugar & water to make the glaze.
+Mix together the sugar, marmalade & water to make the glaze.
 When the dough balls have risen, glaze them generously using a pastry brush then pipe over the crosses.
 If you are using a sandwich bag to pipe, simply snip a small corner from the bag.

 Once baked the buns should have risen considerably and be lovely and golden.
 Brush over the remaining glaze.
 Then leave the buns to cool with a wet cloth covering them.
 This softens the crust.